When the Food Network released their

 The one big downside of the burger is that you cannot get it cooked-to-order, as the deep fried and cheese-filled aspects do not allow for anything other than a well-done patty.

-While it was definitely done far more than my liking, the cheddar filling the patty was on point —perfectly melted—and the burger's encompasing grease gave it enough juiciness so that it wasn't too dry.
+far more than my liking, the cheddar filling the patty was on point —perfectly melted—and the burger's encompasing grease gave it enough juiciness so that it wasn't too dry.
 The chipotle mayonaisse was also a nice addition, providing another dynamic to the unqiue burger.

 Now, I pride myself in finishing just about everything put on my plate, but, I had to concede defeat to the behemoth that day.
 (I did have a giant breakfast, not two hours earlier, but still, this sucker was filling)